 Based on engine operation conditions, the oil change indicator message will illuminate.
 This means that service is required for your vehicle.
-Operating conditions such as frequent short-trips, trailer tow, extremely hot or cold ambient temperatures, and E85 fuel usage will influence when the "Change Oil" message is displayed.
-Depending on operating conditions, the message may appear as early as 3,500 miles (5 630 km) since last reset.
+Operating conditions such as frequent short-trips, trailer tow, extremely hot or cold ambient temperatures, and E85 fuel usage will influence when the "Oil Change Required" message is displayed.
+Severe Operating Conditions can cause the change oil message to illuminate as early as 3,500 miles (5 600 km) since last reset.
 Have your vehicle serviced as soon as possible, within the next 500 miles (805 km).